trydis/trydis.github.io/_posts/2015-01-02-installing-jekyll-import-on-windows.md

 ---
 layout: post
-title: Installing jekyll-import On Windows
+title: Installing jekyll-import and jekyll On Windows
 description: How to install jekyll-import and Jekyll on Windows.
 tags: jekyll ruby
 ---